tldr-pages/tldr/pages/linux/rename.ul.md

 > Renames multiple files.
 > This is the util-linux version of `rename`.
 See `rename` for the perl version which is default on Debian.
-> Warning: The renaming has no safeguards and will overwrite files without any questions.
+> Warning: This command has no safeguards and will overwrite files without prompting!

 - Rename files using simple substitutions (substitute 'foo' with 'bar' wherever found):